LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of caution:** Must be populated when using the subtype file with consider_venting set to True if venting in not set per site in the infrastructure file.

-### subtype_times_file

-**Data type:** string

-**Default input:** None

-**Description:** Imports a lookup table that allows the modeler to set the survey time per facility according to facility type.
-This functionality can be used when survey times are not known for each individual site, but can be approximately estimated by facility subtype.
-Each row represents a facility type and each column represents a method.
-Times are the number of minutes that pass between arrival at a facility and completion of the inspection at that facility (exclusive of time between workdays and travel time if a site is too large to finish in any given day).
-If this parameter is set to None, or left blank, times are set at a site level.

-**Notes on acquisition:** Ideally, empirical data for similar facilities are used to inform the lookup table and that each value represents a representative average based on a reasonable number of surveys

-**Notes of caution:** Facility types must match those used in infrastructure_file.
-When used, subtype_times_file overwrites any facility-specific times present in infrastructure_file.

 ### version (program level)

 **Data type:** String